 5) To solve Inventory Problems

-SME owners mostly know how inventory management is absolutely necessary to run an efficient business and to make money in the process.
-Still their inventory management process mostly face these issues
+SME owners mostly know-how inventory management is absolutely necessary to run an efficient business and to make money in the process.
+Still, their inventory management process mostly faces these issues.

 - High cost of inventory